 Allow Ambiguity: Allow use of ambiguous characters when applying errors to base copying.

-Reverse half of output: Half the reads will be represented as reverse complement.
+Reverse half of output: Half the reads will be represented as a reverse complement.

 Max Output Sequences Per File: The maximum number of sequences to store in a single output file.
 When the output file reaches this maximum number, a new output file will be started for the remaining sequence outputs.

-Select Default Setting: These platforms will update the input options to closely mimic different sequencing platforms.
+Select Default Setting: These platform settings will update the input options to closely mimic the specified sequencing platforms.

-Sanger dideoxy: The key principle of the Sanger method was the use of dideoxynucleotide triphosphates (ddNTPs) as DNA chain terminators.
+Sanger dideoxy: The key principle of the Sanger method is the use of dideoxynucleotide triphosphates (ddNTPs) as DNA chain terminators.

-Pyrosequencing: It is based on the "sequencing by synthesis”.
-It rely on the detection of pyrophosphate release on nucleotide incorporation.
+Pyrosequencing: This method is based on the "sequencing by synthesis” methodology.
+It relies on the detection of pyrophosphate release on nucleotide incorporation.

-Short-Read: Short reads are generated by next generation sequencing platforms.
+Short-Read: Short reads are generated by next-generation sequencing platforms.

+Results: Presents information on the loaded input sequence and the resultant output sequences.

+Input Sequence: The input sequence that was loaded and the number of base pairs.

+Output Sequences: The number of sequences that were generated, the number of files parsed, notification when the simulation is complete and the output format.

-Perform Simulation: Selecting this option will start the read simulation to generate the simulated reads from the Sequence Input File.
+Perform Simulation Button: Selecting this option will start the read simulation which generates the simulated reads from the Sequence Input File.